In Cairo, one family's story shows rise of radical threat

 "If his intention was jihad, I hope God accepts his deed," said Abdel Raouf's wife, dressed head-to-toe in black with only her eyes visible behind a conservative Islamic face veil as she spoke at their family home in Cairo.

-The pair were members of the group spearheading Islamist attacks in Egypt, Ansar Bayt al-Maqdis, according to both the authorities and a statement from the organisation.
+The pair were members of the group spearheading Islamist attacks in Egypt, Ansar Bayt al-Maqdis, according to both the authorities and a statement from the organization.

 Abdel Raouf, 38, had fought alongside Islamists in the Syrian civil war.
-His son, radicalised by the state's bloody crackdown on Islamists that followed Mursi's overthrow last year, was a much newer convert.
+His son, radicalized by the state's bloody crackdown on Islamists that followed Mursi's overthrow last year, was a much newer convert.

-Armed groups are drawing in both established militants, such as Abdel Raouf, and the recently radicalised, such as his son.
+Armed groups are drawing in both established militants, such as Abdel Raouf, and the recently radicalized, such as his son.

-"You are not talking about long-standing or known organisations," said Khalil al-Anani, an expert on Islamist movements at Johns Hopkins University in the United States.
+"You are not talking about long-standing or known organizations," said Khalil al-Anani, an expert on Islamist movements at Johns Hopkins University in the United States.

 "We are talking about the third generation of radical jihadists that emerged from the Arab Spring," he said.
 "This is a generation that nobody has control over."